oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 | u\<*n*\> | Integer | Unsigned integer or bit field of \<*n*\> bits, value must be between 0 and 2^\<*n*\> - 1. |
 | d\<*n*\> | Integer | _n_-bit fixed precision integer.                                                          |

-The "i\<*n*\>" format option provides flexible scaling for the value range of Integer types.
+The "i\<*n*\>" format option provides flexible scaling for size of an Integer type and its associated value range.
 The "d\<*n*\>" format option allows using performing fixed point math against Integer types without rounding errors or loss of precision.
 For example, the Integer option /d3 specifies an integer that is scaled by 10^3, providing three decimal digits after a "decimal point".
 So an integer Time with no option would be seconds before or after the Posix epoch, and with /d3 it would be milliseconds, or /d6 would be microseconds.
 The value is just an integer without needing an array.
 If an integer temperature is documented to be degrees Celsius, its type could use the option /d1 or /d2 to give precision of tenths or hundredths of a degree.

 #### 3.1.2.4 Number